kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ### Access the Secured Resources

 Follow the instructions to call the secured Service using the tokens issued for the client you registered.
+You can use [Postman](https://www.postman.com) or [curl](https://curl.se).

 <!-- tabs:start -->
 #### **Postman**